sugardayfox/awesome-job-search/phases/prepare.md

 Tips and resources helping you research companies within spaces or industries of your chosing is discussed in detail in the [direct approach](/channels/direct-approach.md).

-So, let's see what resources you have to cover the last important step in the research step.
+So, let's see what resources you have to cover the next important step in the research step.

 ### 3. Salary research